apache/openwhisk-xcode/README.md

 ```

-wsktool looks for a `src` directory in the project home.
+`wsktool` looks for a `src` directory in the project home.
 It will walk this directory and install/delete OpenWhisk actions, triggers, and rules using the following conventions:

 * Actions will be installed for each source code file under src using the filename as the action name.
 The file extension indicate the desired runtime.
 * Source code directly underneath src are installed without specifying a namespace or package
 * Directories underneath src indicate packages.
 The package name is the directory name
 * Source code inside package directories are installed as members of the package
-* The `root-manifest.json` contains definitions for triggers, rules, sequences, and action parameters.
-You can also declare depedencies on other OpenWhisk packages installed in GitHub.
+* The `root-manifest.json` contains definitions for triggers, rules, sequences, action parameters, and special runtime settings, e.g. Swift3 instead of Swift 2.
-* The `<package-name>-manifest.json` contains package specific settings for actions
+* You can also declare dependencies on other OpenWhisk packages installed in GitHub in the `root-manifest.json`. `wsktool` will automatically download, bind, and install these with the main project.

-`wsktool` supports referencing dependencies on OpenWhisk projects in Github.
-It will automatically download, bind, and install these with the main project.
+* The `<package-name>-manifest.json` contains package specific settings for actions.
+Settings here will override settings in `root-manifest.json`.

 ### WhiskKit
 A Swift 3 set of protocols and classes that lets you implement actions in Xcode.
 Provides an Xcode to OpenWhisk bridge via wsktool that allows you to directly install WhiskKit actions into OpenWhisk.